-Prerequisite: 461/561 or equivalent.
-Applications of the techniques of regression and multifactor analysis of variance.

-DESIGN OF SAMPLE SURVEYSPrerequisite: 461/561 or equivalent.
-Design and analysis of frequently used sample survey techniques

-RELIABILITY MODELS Prerequisite: 461/561.
-Selected topics in reliability modeling including parametric and nonparametric models, competing modes of failure, censored data and accelerated life models.

-ACTUARIAL SCIENCE I Prerequisite: 3450:216 or 222 or equivalent.
-Study of various statistical, financial, and mathematical calculations used to determine insurance premiums related to contingent risks based on individual risk model frameworks.

-ACTUARIAL SCIENCE II Prerequisite: 471/571.
-Continuation of Actuarial Science I. Study of multiple life functions, multiple decrement models, valuation theory for pension plans, insurance models including expenses, nonforfeiture benefits and dividends.

-575 FOUNDATIONS OF STATISTICAL QUALITY CONTROL Prerequisite: 461/561 or equivalent.
-Course provides a solid foundation in the theory and applications of statistical techniques widely used in industry.

-STATISTICAL COMPUTER APPLICATIONS 3 credits Prerequisites: 3450:222 and one semester course in statistics or permission.
-Translation of atistical operations into computer languages, iterative procedures, generating data, Monte Carlo techniques, use of statistical packages.

-TOPICS IN STATISTICS (May be repeated for a total of six credits) Prerequisite: permission.
-Selected topics in advanced statistics, including quality control, reliability, sampling techniques, decision theory, advanced inference, stochastic processes and others.

-WORKSHOP IN STATISTICS (May be repeated with change of topic) Group studies of special topics in statistics.
-May not be used to meet undergraduate or graduate major requirements in mathematics and statis-tics.
-May be used for elective credit only.

-STATISTICAL CONSULTING Prerequisite: 480/580 or permission.
+- 562 APPLIED STATISTICS II 4 credits Prerequisite: 461/561 or equivalent.
+Applications of the techniques of regression and multifactor analysis of variance. - 565 DESIGN OF SAMPLE SURVEYS 3 credits Prerequisite: 461/561 or equivalent.
+Design and analysis of frequently used sample survey techniques - RELIABILITY MODELS 3 credits Prerequisite: 461/561.
+Selected topics in reliability modeling including parametric and nonpara-669 metric models, competing modes of failure, censored data and accelerated life models. - ACTUARIAL SCIENCE I 3 credits Prerequisite: 3450.216 or 222 or equivalent.
+Study of various statistical, financial, and math-ematical calculations used to determine insurance premiums related to contingent risks based on individual risk model frameworks. - 572 ACTUARIAL SCIENCE II 3 credits Percequisite: 47/571.
+Continuation of Actuarial Science I. Study of multiple life functions, mul-tiple decrement models, valuation theory for pension plans, insurance models including expenses, nonforfeiture benefits and dividends. - FOUNDATIONS OF STATISTICAL QUALITY CONTROL Prerequisite: 461/561 or equivalent.
+Course provides a solid foundation in the theory and appli-cations of statistical techniques widely used in industry. - STATISTICAL COMPUTER APPLICATIONS 580 3 credits Prerequisites: 3450.222 and one semester course in statistics or permission.
+Translation of statistical operations into computer languages, iterative procedures, generating data, Monte Carlo techniques, use of statistical packages. - TOPICS IN STATISTICS 589 1-3 credits (May be repeated for a total of six credits) Prerequisite: permission.
+Selected topics in advanced statistics, including quality control, reliability, sampling techniques, decision theory, advanced inference, stochastic processes and others - WORKSHOP IN STATISTICS 1-3 credits 591 (May be repeated with change of topic) Group studies of special topics in statistics.
+May not be used to meet undergraduate or graduate major requirements in mathematics and statistics.
+May be used for elective credit only. - 595 STATISTICAL CONSULTING 1-3 credits Prerequisite: 480/580 or permission.
 Students will be assigned to work with an instructor on current projects in the Center for Statistical Consulting.
-May be repeated for a total of 4 credits; however, only 2 credits will count toward major requirements.
-Does not count for elective credit for math science department majors.

-APPLICATIONS OF MATRICES TO STATISTICS Prerequisite: 461/561 or equivalent.
-Matrices, introduction to multivariate normal distribution, applications of matrices to linear models.

-ADVANCED PROBABILITY AND STOCHASTIC PROCESSES 3 credits Perequisite: 651.
-Random walk, distributions, unlimited sequence of trials, laws of large numbers, convolutions, branching processes, renewal theory, Markov chains, time-dependent stochástic processes

-PROBABILITY AND STATISTICS erequisites: 3450:521/522 or 515 or equivalent.
-Probability, random variables, moments and generating functions, random vectors, special distributions, limit theorems, sampling, point estimation, hypothesis testing, confidence estimation.

-ADVANCED MATHEMATICAL STATISTICS 3 credits Prerequisite: 651.
-Convergence of random variables, the Central Limit Theorem; theory of estimation; theory of hypothesis testing; the multivariate normal density; introduction to linear models; Bayesian statistics

-655 LINEAR MODELS Prerequisites: 3450:312 and 651 or equivalent.
-General linear model in matrix notation, general linear hypothesis, regression models, experimental design models, analysis of variance and covariance variance components.
+May be repeated for a total of 4 cred-its; however, only 2 credits will count toward major requirements.
+Does not count for elective credit for math science department majors. - APPLICATIONS OF MATRICES TO STATISTICS 3 credits 620 Prerequisite: 461/561 or equivalent.
+Matrices, introduction to multivariate normal distribution, applications of matrices to linear models. - ADVANCED PROBABILITY AND STOCHASTIC PROCESSES Prerequisite: 651, Bandom walk, distributions, unlimited sequence of trials, laws of large num-, convolutions, branching processes, renewal theory, Markov chains, time-dependent stochastic processes - PROBABILITY AND STATISTICS 4 credits Prerequisites: 3450.521/522 or 515 or equivalent.
+Probability, random variables, moments and generating functions, random vectors, special distributions, limit theorems, sampling, point estimation, hypothesis testing, confidence estimation. - 652 ADVANCED MATHEMATICAL STATISTICS 3 credits Perequisite: 651.
+Convergence of random variables, the Central Limit Theorem; theory of esti-mation; theory of hypothesis testing; the multivariate normal density; introduction to linear models; Bayesian statistics. - LINEAR MODELS 655 3 credits Prerequisites: 3450:312 and 651 or equivalent.
+General linear model in matrix notation, gener-al linear hypothesis, regression models, experimental design models, analysis of variance and covariance, variance components.

+663 EXPERIMENTAL DESIGN

-EXPERIMENTAL DESIGN Prerequisites: 562 or equivalent.
+Prerequisites: 562 or equivalent.
 Selected topics in experimental design including random and fixed effects, nested designs, split plot designs, confounding, fractional factorials, Latin squares, and analysis of covariance.

-STATISTICS FOR THE HEALTH SCIENCES (May not be used to meet degree requirements for mathematical sciences majors) Prerequisite: college-level algebra or equivalent.
-Descriptive statistics, probability and probability distribution, tests of hypotheses and confidence intervals, nonparametric statistics, regression and
+STATISTICS FOR THE HEALTH SCIENCES 4 credits (May not be used to meet degree requirements for mathematical sciences majors) Prerequi-site: college-level algebra or equivalent.
+Descriptive statistics, probability and probability distri-bution, tests of hypotheses and confidence intervals, nonparametric statistics, regression and correlation